-- Participants: Studies will be limited to male and female participants who are 18 years of age or older who report chronic pain.
-We will accept the author's definition of chronic pain or studies in patients reporting pain for a minimum of three months will be included.
-Studies not specifying the duration of pain and not referring to chronic pain will be excluded. - Interventions: Studies involving mindfulness meditation, either as an adjunctive or monotherapy, will be included-e.g., mindfulness cognitive therapy (MBCT), mindfulness stress reduction (MBSR), Vipassana, Zazen, Zen, and Shambhala interventions.
-Studies testing other meditation interventions such as yoga, tai chi, qigong, and transcendental meditation techniques without reference to mindfulness meditation will be excluded. - Comparators: Studies that include wait-list control, no-treatment, or standard care (e.g. physical activity, pain medications) or compare mindfulness meditation offered adjunctive versus mono-therapy, and comparison of two or more mindfulness meditation interventions will be included.

-- Outcomes: Studies that report patient pain measures including pain assessed with a Visual Analog Scale, the SF-36 pain subscale, McGill Pain Questionnaire, etc. and studies reporting on change in analgesia use will be included. - Timing: Studies can involve any treatment duration and any follow-up time period. - Setting: Studies will not be limited by setting. - Study Design: Included studies will be limited to parallel group, individually- or cluster-RCTs.
+- Participants: Studies of male and female participants, 18 years of age or older, who use tobacco products will be included.
+Studies will be included regardless of whether TUD diagnosis was required for enrollment. - Interventions: Studies involving mindfulness meditation, either as an adjunctive or monotherapy, will be included-e.g., mindfulness-based stress reduction (MBSR), mindfulness-based cognitive therapy (MBCT), Vipassana, Zazen, Zen, or Shambhala interventions.
+Studies evaluating other meditation interventions such as yoga, tai chi, qigong, and transcendental meditation techniques without reference to mindfulness meditation will be excluded. - Comparators: Studies will not be limited by comparator.
+We will include studies that include treatment as usual (TAU) or "standard care," wait-list control, no-treatment, or other active treatments./ Studies that compare mindfulness meditation offered adjunctive versus mono-therapy will be included. - Outcomes: Studies must report tobacco use cessation, attempts to quit, reduction in use, relapse rate, or change in craving.
+Biological confirmation of cessation will not be required for study inclusion.
+Studies that report only intention or "motivation and readiness" to quit will be excluded. - Timing: Studies may involve any treatment duration and any follow-up time period. - Setting: Studies will not be limited by setting. - Study Design: Included studies will be limited to parallel group, individually- or cluster-RCTs.